-To achieve the correct alignment, the bearing surfaces of the compression screw/upper spring washer, spindle/lower spring washer and spindle to disc pocket should each be ground together to attain a perfect match.
-This is done by applying a lapping and grinding compound of about 500 grit on one of the surfaces and rubbing the surfaces together until a smooth unbroken contact point is established on both surfaces.
+To achieve the correct alignment, the bearing surfaces of the compression screw/upper spring washer, spindle/ lower spring washer and spindle to disc pocket should each be ground together to attain a perfect match.
+This is done by applying a lapping and grinding compound of about 500grit on one of the surfaces and rubbing them together until a smooth unbroken contact point is established on both surfaces.

 All bearing surfaces and threaded areas must be lubricated using a high quality high temperature lubricant.
-At the factory, Nickel-Ease® is used and is recommended.
+At the factory, nickel-ease is used and is recommended.
 For environments where corrosion is a problem, contact the factory field service department for suggestions on special coating or plating procedures which will protect the parts.

-- Thread the lower ring onto the seat bushing and turn it down until it is below the seating surface.
+- 1. Thread the lower ring onto the seat bushing and turn it down until it is below the seating surface.
 (This allows the disc to rest on the bushing without interference from the ring). - 2.
-Thread the upper ring/guide into the valve body reestablishing its original relationship to the bushing, as measured in Section X, Disassembly of 1511 Series Safety Valve, step 2.
+Thread the upper ring/guide into the valve body reestablishing its original relationship to the bushing, as measured in Disassembly, Step 2.
 Insert the upper adjusting ring pin into the valve and tighten.
 The ring should now be able to rock back and forth but not turn.
-If position is not known, refer to Section XIV.C. - 3.
-After inspecting both the disc and bushing seat for cleanliness, thread the spindle into the disc and insert the disc gently into the valve until it rests on the bushing. - 4.
-Place the spring and spring washers onto the spindle. - 5.
-Place the yoke over the spindle and replace the cap screws or nuts.
-Care must be taken to tighten the yoke down evenly to prevent distortion and misalignment.
+If position is not known, refer to Section XII.